by Matt Slick

-The Cosmological Argument attempts to prove that God exists by showing that there cannot be an infinite number of regressions of causes to things that exist.
-It states that there must be a final uncaused-cause of all things.
-This uncaused-cause is asserted to be God.
+The Cosmological Argument attempts to prove that God exists by showing that there cannot be an infinite number of regressions of causes to things all things that exist.
+In other words, there cannot be an infinite number of causes that goes back in time forever.
+Basically, this would mean there was no first cause, and without a first cause, there is no second, or third, or fourth, etc. In order to get to now.
+Therefore, it states that there must be a final uncaused cause of all things.
+This uncaused cause is God.

-The Cosmological Argument takes several forms but is basically represented below.
+The Cosmological Argument takes several forms, but a basic structure is represented below.

 - Things exist.